magento/merchdocs/src/sales-channels/asc/business-pricing.md

 1. For **Enable Tiered Pricing**, choose an option (default is `Disabled`).

     - **Disabled** - Choose when you want the same listing price for all order quantities.
-All Pricing Level fields in this section are disabled when chosen.
+When chosen, all Pricing Level fields in this section are disabled.

     - **Enabled** - Choose when you want to enable pricing that adjusts based on order quantity.
 When enabled, the Pricing Level quantity and discount fields enable.